 Stainless Steel Meal Prep Containers

-If you’re looking for the most durable and rugged meal prep containers, it would probably be stainless-steel ones.
+If you’re looking for the most durable and rugged meal prep containers, it would probably be stainless-steel containers.
 Stainless steel is completely recyclable and can last a lifetime.

-One problem is that stainless steel meal prep containers are not microwave friendly – so unless you’re planning to fire up a campfire to heat up your meal, it’s more or less just a stainless steel lunchbox for cold food.
+One problem is that stainless steel meal prep containers are not microwave friendly – so unless you’re planning to unload your food onto a separate microwave-safe dish, it’s more or less just a stainless steel lunchbox for cold food.

-Stainless steel also has the potential to leach nickel and chromium into your food when you cook it.
+Stainless steel also has the potential to leach nickel and chromium into your food when you cook it, which is less than ideal.
 This can result in an increased risk of contact dermatitis.

 Researchers determined that the grade of stainless steel and the cooking duration were both contributing factors to the amount of leaching that occurs.
 So if you use stainless steel cookware or meal prep containers, you can reduce your risk of leaching by using better grades of stainless steel and by cooking your food for the shortest acceptable duration of time.